The Homotopy Braces Formality Morphism: The cohomology of and fSGraphs and SGraphs

 Next consider the purely internal components.
 In analogy with the proof of Proposition 3 in \cite{megrt}, let us split:

-where $C_1$ is the subcomplex of graphs containing at least one valence 1 internal vertex and $C_{\geq 2}$ is the subcomplex of graphs not containing none.
+where $C_1$ is the subcomplex of graphs containing at least one valence 1 internal vertex and $C_{\geq 2}$ is the subcomplex of graphs not containing one.
 Let us consider the two parts in turn. $C_1$ splits further

-where $C_{1,2}$ is the subcomplex of graphs that do not contain an internal vertex of valence $\geq 3$, and $C_{1, 3}$ the subcomplex of graphs that do contain a valence 3 internal vertex.
+where $C_{1,2}$ is the subcomplex of graphs that do not contain an internal vertex of valence $\geq 3$, and $C_{1, 3}$ the subcomplex of graphs that do contain a valence $\geq 3$ internal vertex.
 Along the lines of \cite{megrt}, Proposition 3, one shows that $C_{1, 3}$ is acyclic. $C_{1,2}$ is given by ``string-like'' graphs of the form

 The first and last edge must be inwards pointing, the orientation of the other edges is arbitrary.
-Not that for this reason there cannot be a string with two vertices.
+Note that for this reason there cannot be a string with two vertices.
 However, there can be one with only one vertex.
-Similarly to \cite{megrt}, Appendix I, one shows that
+It is not hard to check that

 with the single class being represented by the string with one vertex.

 Next consider the complex $C_{\geq 2}$.
 It splits further